Heaters are generally in-stock, you can call to verify and get pricing before coming to pickup.

-- We can provide you with a - local - professional Gas Fitters contact information.
+INSTALLATION - We can provide you with a - local - professional Gas Fitters when you purchase your heater.

 *NOTE: THE ASSUMPTION IS MADE THAT THE GARAGE IS INSULATED